What is a Brushless Motor?

 - It is high performance motor that provides large torque per cubic inch over a vast sped rang.

 - BLDC motors do not have brushes which make it more reliable, high life expectancies, and maintenance free operation.

 - There is no ionizing sparks from the commutator, and electromagnetic interference is also get reduced.

 - Such motors cooled by conduction and no air flow are required for inside cooling.

 Disadvantages of Brushless DC Motors

-- BLDC motor cost more than brushless DC motor.
+- BLDC motor cost more than a brushed DC motor.

-- The limited high power could be supplied to BLDC motor, otherwise too much heat weakens the magnets and insulation of winding may get damaged.
+- The limited high power could be supplied to BLDC motor, otherwise, too much heat weakens the magnets and the insulation of winding may get damaged.